-The Agency encourages high quality development and economic prosperity in the County and administers its four urban renewal areas accordingly.
+The Agency encourages high quality development and economic prosperity in the County and administers its three urban renewal areas accordingly.
 The areas are:

-- Clackamas Town Center Development Area a regional retail and business center. - Clackamas Industrial Development Area the largest wholesale distribution and manufacturing area in the County. - North Clackamas Revitalization Area a residential neighborhood community in need of improved public services and community investment. - Government Camp Village Revitalization Area a mountain residential and tourist community with historical significance and numerous recreation opportunities.
+- Clackamas Town Center Development Area a regional retail and business center. - Clackamas Industrial Development Area the largest wholesale distribution and manufacturing area in the County. - North Clackamas Revitalization Area a residential neighborhood community in need of improved public services and community investment.